top of page

 Hi!
 I am so glad you are here.

-I am a relationally oriented trauma therapist.
+I am a relational trauma therapist.
 This means that while I have training and education in specific therapeutic modalities that will inform our work together, I acknowledge that the sacred relationship between therapist and client is where deep healing can happen.
 Research shows that the largest contributing factor to positive outcomes for clients in therapy is the connection with their therapist.

 I am an attachment therapist.
 This means that I believe that our earliest and most foundational relationships shape our sense of self, our worldview and how we relate to others throughout life.
 In our work together, we will explore your childhood experiences to be curious about what emotional learnings you may have developed in order to stay safe.
 A common one I see in my work with clients is "if i stay small and do not have needs, I will be okay."
 So many of us are unknowingly living from our "survival self" after trauma.
 Together we will explore your emotional learnings, be curious about if they are still serving you and see what other options are available to you so that you can reclaim your power and worthiness after trauma.